Skip to main content

 Citation

-Dickerson, M. T., et al. “G Protein-Coupled Receptor Inhibition Of Beta-Cell Electrical Excitability And Insulin Secretion Depends On Na/K Atpase Activation.”.
-Nature Communications, p.
+Dickerson, Matthew T, et al. “G Protein-Coupled Receptor Inhibition of Beta-Cell Electrical Excitability and Insulin Secretion Depends on Na K ATPase Activation”.
+2022.
+Nature Communications, vol. 13, no. 1, 2022, p.
 6461.

 Center Vanderbilt University